 Bill Norman started practicing law in California after extensive experience as an officer in the U.S. Army, first as an infantry platoon leader on the DMZ and later as a trial attorney for both criminal prosecutions and their defense.
 Then, after serving for many years as a trial partner at Bronson, Bronson & McKinnon, he joined Cooper, White & Cooper LLP in 1999.
 He is a highly experienced business trial lawyer with emphasis in real property, wrongful termination, trade secret, professional liability, partnership/LLC disputes, probate litigation (including undue influence claims), and pipeline safety issues.
-He has tried over 65 lawsuits to successful conclusions, the majority of them jury trials, with the result that he has been elected to the American Board of Trial Advocates.
+He has tried over 70 lawsuits to successful conclusions, the majority of them jury trials, with the result that he has been elected to the American Board of Trial Advocates.

-Mr. Norman is a partner at Cooper, White & Cooper LLP, where he chairs its Real Estate Solutions Group.
-He regularly handles complex business cases, and frequently authors practice alerts posted on the Firm's website, such as "Are There Limits on Attorney Fee Awards for a Prevailing Party in Real Estate or Partnership Litigation?" and "Waivers in Guaranties and Loan Agreements", "Undue Influence Principles at Work in Attacking Financial Transfers," and "The Foolproof Way To Select A Mediator According To The Experts."
-He also speaks to a wide variety of professional groups, such as the annual CEB seminar on Real Property Remedies, and most recently, the annual California Bankruptcy Forum and the international LAW convention, PLI, the Annual IPA Commercial Roundtable Forum, several regional offices of JAMS judges, and the Securities Roundtable Forum.
+At Cooper, White & Cooper, Mr. Norman chairs its Real Estate Solutions Group, and regularly handles a variety of complex commercial lawsuits.
+He frequently authors practice alerts posted on the Firm's website, such as "Are There Limits on Attorney Fee Awards for a Prevailing Party in Real Estate or Partnership Litigation?", "Waivers in Guaranties and Loan Agreements", "Undue Influence Principles at Work in Attacking Financial Transfers," and "The Foolproof Way To Select A Mediator According To The Experts".
+He also has spoken to a wide variety of professional groups, such as the annual CEB seminar on Real Property Remedies, the annual California Bankruptcy Forum, the international LAW convention, PLI, the Annual IPA Commercial Roundtable Forum, several regional offices of JAMS judges, and the Securities Roundtable Forum.
 He has appeared on national television to discuss constitutional questions and he has served as an expert witness on numerous litigation-related issues, including trial strategy and the reasonableness of legal fees.

 Examples of Recent Notable Results